Luyanda-web09/Introduction-to-AI-IBM-/README.md

 Retail benefits from AI through personalized recommendations and demand forecasting, leading to better inventory management and customer engagement.
 Overall, AI is transforming industries by improving efficiency, enhancing decision-making, and reshaping customer experiences.

- the applications and advancements of Generative AI across various domains.
+The applications and advancements of Generative AI across various domains.

 Generative AI Overview